 The Fund may invest in government debt securities, including those of emerging market issuers or of other non-U.S. issuers.
 These securities may be U.S. dollar-denominated or non-U.S. dollar-denominated and include: (a) debt obligations issued or guaranteed by foreign national, provincial, state, municipal or other governments with taxing authority or by their agencies or instrumentalities; and (b) debt obligations of supranational entities.

-Government debt securities include: debt securities issued or guaranteed by governments, government agencies or instrumentalities instrumentalities in entities organized and operated for the purpose of restructuring the investment characteristics issued by the above noted issuers; or debt securities denominated in currencies of emerging market countries.
+Government debt securities include debt securities issued or guaranteed by governments, government agencies or instrumentalities and political subdivisions; debt securities issued by government owned, controlled or sponsored entities; interests in entities organized and operated for the purpose of restructuring the investment characteristics issued by the above noted issuers; or debt securities issued by supranational entities such as the World Bank or the European Union.
+The Fund may also invest in securities denominated in currencies of emerging market countries.
 Emerging market debt securities generally are rated in the lower rating categories of recognized credit rating agencies or are unrated and considered to be of comparable quality to lower rated debt securities.
 A non-U.S. issuer of debt or the non-U.S. governmental authorities that control the repayment of the debt may be unable or unwilling to repay principal or interest when due, and the Fund may have limited resources in the event of a default.
 Some of these risks do not apply to issuers in large, more developed countries.
 These risks are more pronounced in investments in issuers in emerging markets or if the Fund invests significantly in one country.